chillerlan/php-oauth/docs/Development/Additional-functionality.md

 Services may support additional features, such as token refresh or invalidation, among other things.
 You can add these features by implementing one or more of the feature interfaces.
-Some of the methods for these interfaces are already implemented in the abstract providers, so that you only rarely need to re-implement them.
+Some of the methods for these interfaces are already implemented in the abstract providers, so that you only rarely need to re-implement them - for others, especially newer RFCs, there are traits that can be used.

 ## `UserInfo`